karisrobertson/multi-ai-agents-with-crewai/README.md

 # Practical Multi AI Agents and Advanced Use Cases with crewAI
 Projects from the Multi-AI Agent course by DeepLearning.AI &amp; CrewAI

-# Mreate Agents to Research and Write an Article
+# Create Agents to Research and Write an Article

 This repo contains hands-on projects from the [DeepLearning.AI x CrewAI](https://www.deeplearning.ai/) course on building Multi-Agent Systems to Research and Wrtie and Article using LLMs.